nodejs/nodejs.dev/README.md

 ```

+1. **`.storybook`**: This directory contains configuration files so the [storybook]("https://storybook.js.org/) package works as it should.
+Storybook is used to build the individual UI components in this project.

-1. **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.
+2. **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

-2. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
+3. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 "Src" is a convention for "source code."

+4. **`/stories`**: This directory contains stories for UI components used in this project.
+You can find out what a story is [here]("https://storybook.js.org/docs/react/get-started/whats-a-story).

+5. **`/test`**: Tests for this projects are stored in this directory.
+This project uses [Jest]("https://jestjs.io/) as it's testing framework.

+6. **`/util-node`**: Custom utility functions that require nodeJs to run can be stored in files inside this directory.
+An example is the create-slug function in the [createSlug.js]("./../util-node/createSlug.js") file that generates unique slugs for articles.

-3. **`.gitignore`**: This file tells git which files it should not track/not maintain a version history.
+7. **`.gitignore`**: This file tells git which files it should not track/not maintain a version history.

-4. **`.nvmrc`**: NVM configuration so packages work as they should
+8. **`.nvmrc`**: NVM configuration so packages work as they should

-5. **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.
+9. **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

-6. **`empty.env`**: Rename to **`.env`** and set your Contentful API key
+10. **`empty.env`**: Rename to **`.env`** and set your Contentful API key

-7. **`gatsby-browser.tsx`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.

-8. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+11. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you'd like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

-9. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+12. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-10. **`gatsby-ssr.tsx`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
-These allow customization of default Gatsby settings affecting server-side rendering.

-11. **`LICENSE`**: Gatsby is licensed under the MIT license.
+13. **`LICENSE`**: Gatsby is licensed under the MIT license.

-12. **`package-lock.json`** (See `package.json` below, first).
+14. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won't change this file directly).

-13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project's name, author, etc.).
+15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project's name, author, etc.).
 This manifest is how npm knows which packages to install for your project.

-14. **`README.md`**: A text file containing useful reference information about your project.
+16. **`README.md`**: A text file containing useful reference information about your project.

-15. **`tsconfig.json`**: Config file for TypeScript
+17. **`tsconfig.json`**: Config file for TypeScript

-16. **`tslint.json`**: TS Lint configuration file

-17. **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 📝 Data Sources